How to Lose Belly Fat

 Your current fitness level determines what is or is not vigorous exercise.
 A brisk walk, circuit training, or interval training all can burn calories and challenge current fitness levels, depending on your state of fitness.
 If you have been inactive or are making significant changes to your routines, consult with your doctor.

-2. Improve your diet.
 Make your calories count.
 Nutrition is the foundation of health.
 Whole body health is not simply a calorie restricted diet.
 Calorie restriction when employed haphazardly can be as damaging as over indulging.
 Eliminate trans-fats (often listed as hydrogenated oils) and saturated fats, processed foods and simple carbohydrates (sugars and refined flours) while simultaneously increasing whole foods.
 Increased fiber intake has been shown to reduce visceral fat.
 Healthy fats from nuts, fish and avocado also have been associated with visceral fat loss.
 Dr. Oz suggests adding low fat dairy products and green tea to your diet to help fight visceral fat (2017).

-3. Proper Sleep.
 Sleep is essential for a well-functioning body.
 Multiple studies have shown that inadequate and poor quality sleep lead to food cravings, weigh gain and higher susceptibility to disease.
 Most people require 6-8 hours of sleep a night to function properly.
 Too much or too little sleep can affect healthy processing of calories and lead to visceral fat gain.

-4. Reduce Stress.
 An overabundance of stress interferes with health.
 Sleep, diet and exercise all lower stress.
 Life is stressful by nature.
 Relationships, finances, and uncertainty all induce stress.
 We never completely eliminate stress but we can effectively manage it.
 By improving relationships, finances and health, our lives flow smoother.
 We can also integrate other stress reducing activities such as meditation, yoga, and nature into our busy day.

 Collins, S. (2014).
 The Truth About Belly Fat.
 WebMD.